sumukhbarve/monoduck/README.md

 ### What is it?

 - Monoduck is a Typescript-first, monolithic repository of subpackages.
-- It's _not_ a monorepo, but instead a monolith with a single `package.json`.
 - To avoid bloat, it has no hard `dependencies`, and all `peerDependencies` are optional.
 - And to keep things tree-shakable, only named exports are used.

 ### Pre-Alpha Software

 - Monoduck is not currently suitable for production use.
-- Large sections of it are being (re-)written each weekend.
+- Large sections of it are being (re-)written every weekend.
 - Object/function shapes are likely to undergo rapid change.

 ### What's included?